 EMDR was originated to help post-traumatic stress disorder, in particular with war veterans.

-It turns out that EMDR is effective with all kinds of traumas that we experience in our lives.
+It turns out that EMDR therapy is effective with all kinds of traumas that we experience in our lives.
 It doesn’t have to be death and dismemberment.
 If you broaden the definition of trauma to include any experience that is emotionally overwhelming you will find that EMDR has application in most areas of psychological distress.

 What happens during traumas – both big and small – is that the memory doesn’t get stored in adaptive memory (which requires the electrical impulse to traverse both hemispheres of the brain).